Breezwell/E4-Armory/README.md

 - **Text areas for notes and details** — capture requirements, context, acceptance criteria, or any relevant information.
 - **Data Exporting** - easily copy information into local files
 - **Local File-Based Database** - utilizes SQLite, so no servers required to store and query your data
+- **React.js & MaterialUI** - it's built with stuff that should impress your friends to some degree
 - **Lightweight and fast** — no ceremony, no configuration overhead, no complexity.

 ---